hyperledger/fabric/docs/source/membership/membership.md

 the peer, the peer checks its local MSP, `ORG1-MSP`, to verify that the identity of `B` is indeed a member of `ORG1`.
 A successful verification will allow the install command to complete successfully.
-Subsequently, `B` wishes to instantiate the smart contract on the channel.
+Subsequently, `B` wishes to deploy the smart contract on the channel.
 Because this is a channel operation, all organizations on the channel must agree to it.
 Therefore, the peer must check the MSPs of the channel before it can successfully commit this command.
 (Other things must happen too, but concentrate on the above for now.)